sanketshinde3001/Study-Buddy/README.md

 It can be used as a template to create sample repositories that can be added into [Daytona](https://github.com/daytonaio/daytona).

-Once you finish your sample and it gets merged, you can open a PR in the Daytona repo and submit the sample into the [index file](https://github.com/daytonaio/daytona/blob/main/hack/samples/index.json).

-# Flashcard and Quiz Generator with Daytona  <NEXTJS , Typescript , Tailwind , Shadcn>
+# Flashcard and Quiz Generator with Daytona

 #### In this project, I developed an interactive Flashcard and Quiz Generator App using React, styled with Tailwind CSS, and enhanced with Shadcn UI components for a polished user experience.